-Radiology Technician Salary, Schools & Career
+Radiology Technician Salary, Schools and Career

-About Radiology Technician Career
+X-ray Technician Career

 The formal training programs at radiology technician schools in the America's Finest city include certificates, associate degrees and bachelor degrees.
 You would take less than two years to complete certificate courses, two years for an associate degree and four years for a bachelor degree course.
 Upon the completion of formal training, you will need to be licensed or certified.
 This would require you to sit for a certification exam from the American Registry of Radiologic Technologist (ARRT).
 You will also be required to undergo continuous education to keep certification.